 Comité de gestion de la taxe scolaire de l'île de Montréal and the Ministry of Education

-The Food Technician manages the government funds allocated for milk and food to schools whose student population is considered to be "in need" or "milieux défavorisés".
-She ensures that good quality food is distributed to these children.
-The Food Technician also works as a liaison with the school administrators to help the people (volunteers, parents) who actually feed these children, by assisting with equipment needs, bulk ordering, providing information on suppliers, etc.
+The Food Technician and Dietician manage the government funds allocated for milk and food to schools whose student population is considered to be "in need" or "milieux défavorisés".
+They ensure that good quality food is distributed to these children.
+They also work as a liaison with the school administrators to help the people (volunteers, parents) who actually feed these children, by assisting with equipment needs, bulk ordering, providing information on suppliers, etc.

 A portion of these funds are provided for by the Island Council.
 The remaining amount is from our Council of Commissioners who realize the nutritional importance of milk in a student's day.
-The Food Technician establishes and implements the milk programs for individual schools, based on their needs, working with the milk distribution company for the orders and deliveries and is responsible for equipment repairs in those schools.
+The Food Technician and Dietician establish and implement the milk programs for individual schools, based on their needs, working with the milk distribution company for the orders and deliveries and is responsible for equipment repairs in those schools.